mlswg/mls-architecture/README.md

 ## Status

-This document is often updated after the protocol document for editorial reasons, it is suggested to read the terminology in the Protocol document instead to get the most up-to-date version.
+This document is often updated after the protocol document for editorial reasons, it is suggested to read the protocol document as well.

-BB.
-2019/12/28
-The document is awaiting a significant update, this will hopefully happen before the IETF Interim January 11th, 2020.

 ## Building the Draft